Phoenix Futures Group is a charity with over 50 years’ experience and a leading provider of drug and alcohol treatment.

 We provide a diverse range of services, our expertise in psychosocial treatment and support is the common thread that runs through everything we do.
 People need psychological interventions, social support, meaningful use of time, sense of purpose and a place of safety to sustain their recovery.
 At our core, we support people, families and communities to recover from drug and alcohol dependency.

-We are now seeking a Recovery worker to join the Full Circle team in Essex on a full-time permanent basis.
+We are now seeking a Recovery worker to join the Full Circle team in Essex (Basildon area) on a full time fixed term basis until March 2024.
 Full Circle is part of Changing Futures, a three year, jointly funded programme that aims to change systems and improve services for people facing multiple needs.

 - 25 days’ annual leave plus Bank Holidays (increasing each year to a maximum of 30 days) (pro rata)

 - Benefits including season ticket loan, pension scheme and life assurance

 - Support through occupational sick pay, eye-care vouchers and regular wellbeing talks and activities

 - Continuous training and career development via PXL our dedicated learning management system

 If you have a background working in the field of criminal justice, problematic substance use or mental health, this opportunity will enable you to use your expertise to help us support people on their journey to recovery and change their lives for the better.

 We’ll ensure you get all the support you need to thrive and succeed in your role and find your place amongst our incredible and collaborative team.

 Full Circle is seeking an experienced practitioner to undertake a recovery coordinator role within Essex (working primarily in the Harlow area).
 You will be part of a wider team who work with Offenders with Complex and Additional Needs across the County of Essex in the community.